 As an ob-gyn on an MSF mission, your clinical skills and resourcefulness will be put to the test.
 You will work to diagnose and treat medical conditions not commonly found in the United States, often without the resources you may be accustomed to having on hand.
 You can expect to perform both emergency and planned ob-gyn surgeries, manage obstetric complications (such as instrumental deliveries), manage post-operative follow-up, and train and support both surgical and midwifery staff.
 You will also need to learn cross-cultural issues surrounding childbirth.

 You will not be facing these challenges alone—other MSF team members, both international and locally hired staff, will provide technical support, including extensive guidelines and protocols.

-- M.D. or D.O. and current license
+- M.D. or D.O. and current valid license

 - Training in tropical medicine and/or infectious diseases (especially HIV/AIDS, TB)

-- Experience working with midwives
+- Relative experience working with midwives